waynexia/ultraloglog/README.md

 # UltraLogLog

 Rust implementation of the [UltraLogLog algorithm](https://arxiv.org/pdf/2308.16862).
 Ultraloglog is more space efficient than the widely used HyperLogLog, but can be slower.
-FGRA estimator and MLE estimator can be used.
+FGRA estimator or MLE estimator can be used.

 ## Usage